nilo alcala - composer

 Nilo Alcala’s works have been performed in Asia, Europe, Africa, and the Americas.
-He is the first Philippine-born composer to receive the COPLAND HOUSE Residency Award, as well to be commissioned and premiered by the Grammy-nominated Los Angeles Master Chorale.
+He is the first Philippine-born composer to receive the COPLAND HOUSE Residency Award, as well to be commissioned and premiered by the Grammy-winner Los Angeles Master Chorale.

 Alcala was composer-in-residence of the Philippine Madrigal Singers which premiered his works in international competitions such as the Florilege Vocal de Tours (France, 2006) ;the European Grand Prix for Choral Singing (Arezzo, Italy 2007; Tolosa, Spain 2017); and numerous international concert tours, festivals, symposiums, and conferences.
 In 2017, This group also released a CD and digital album of Alcala’s choral works entitled ONOMATOPOEIA: The Choral Works of Nilo Alcala.

 photo by Jei Romanes of HypeLoveArt